Saskatoon Berry / Serviceberry / Juneberry (Amelanchier spp.)

 Food, tea, tincture, vinegar

-Herbally, Amelanchier is not widely used at present, but has some traditional use among First Nations and Native American tribes, as well as folk medicine of both the north and south.
+Herbally, Amelanchier is not widely used by Western herbalists at present, but has traditional use among various First Nations and Native American tribes, as well as in folk medicine traditions of both the northern and southern parts of the US.
 The trees of the Amelanchier genus are Rose family astringents, with highly nutritious berries that can be used in a variety of ways.

 Saskatoonberry seems to have been traditionally used as part of a spring tonic, the leaves and fruits for teas, roots and twigs for coughs and colds, bark for diarrhea and dysentery, and the fruits to “improve loss of appetite in children.”
 There are also multiple references of Serviceberry’s use for women, in pregnancy, during birth, and postpartum care especially.